Search

-Where to Stay in Osaka - Best Areas And Hotels For 2023
+Where to Stay in Osaka – Best Areas And Hotels For 2024

 A trip to Osaka, Japan will be a treat for you.
 This vibrant port city is known for its stunning modern architecture, delicious street food, and endless things to do.
 Located just 55 minutes away from Kyoto by Shinkansen, Osaka is one of the top tourist destinations in Japan.
 With so much to see and do, finding the perfect place to stay is essential to making the most of your trip.

-If you're planning a visit to Osaka, we recommend staying in the Kita or Minami districts.
+If you’re planning a visit to Osaka, we recommend staying in the Kita or Minami districts.
+Have a look at this Osaka travel guide and itinerary to help you plan your trip.

-Kita and Minami are the ideal districts for first time visitors to Osaka because they are close to public transportation, tons of restaurants, pubs, cafés, and shopping.
+Kita and Minami are the ideal districts for first time visitors to stay in Osaka because they are close to public transportation, tons of restaurants, pubs, cafés, and shopping.
 Plus, they are easy to navigate and offer a wide range of activities to keep you entertained.

-Families travelling with kids should consider the Osaka Bay Area.
+Families travelling with kids should consider staing in the Osaka Bay Area.
 In addition to being close to Universal Studios and other attractions like the Aquarium and the Tempozan Giant Ferris Wheel, this area also offers larger rooms at affordable prices.

 We recommend staying at a hotel that is located near the Midosuji subway line, regardless of which area of Osaka you choose.
 This line will take you to many of the top tourist attractions in the city and connects with other important lines, making it easy to navigate around Osaka.